-In the village of my birth, culture was the very marrow in our bones.
 We lived in a world of quiet strength and loud silences.
 It was a patriarchal landscape where the men held the staff of authority, yet it was the women who wove the soul of the community into every basket and whispered it into every evening meal.
 I grew up understanding that heritage is a living thing, an invisible thread connecting the ancestors to the unborn.

 Now, my journey as a researcher has led me to the ancient, salt-scented streets of Lamu Island, Kenya.
-Here, the "soul" I once knew in the hills finds its reflection in the turquoise mirrors of the Indian Ocean.
+Here, the "soul" I once knew in the hills find sits reflection in the turquoise mirrors of the Indian Ocean.
 But as I walk the narrow limestone alleys, I see a new tide rising, one made of concrete and iron.

 A shadow now stretches across the archipelago: the Lamu Port.
-This titan, born from the Lamu Port-South Sudan-Ethiopia Transport Corridor(LAPSSET) project, promises a "catalyst for change" through trans-shipment hubs and regional integration.
+This titan, born from the Lamu Port-South Sudan-Ethiopia Transport Corridor (LAPSSET) project, promises a "catalyst for change" through trans-shipment hubs and regional integration.
 To a developer, it is a map of pipelines and deep-water berths.
 To me, a daughter of a patriarchal society, these rising cranes look like new staves of authority, and I wonder whose voices are being drowned out by the engine’s roar?
-During my data collection process, I sat with Mzee Omar, a master dhow-builder whose hands were as weathered as the teak he carved.
-Between the rhythmic thwack of his adze, he spoke of a sea that was changing.
-Dhow-building is a centrepiece of intangible cultural heritage (ICH), a local skill and historical knowledge passed through bloodlines.
-This is the essence of ocean literacy: an innate understanding of how the sea influences us and how we, in turn, influence the shore.
+During my data collection process, I sat with Mzee Omar, a master dhow-builder1, whose hands were as weathered as the teak he carved.
+Between the rhythmic thwack of his adze2, he spoke of a sea that was changing.
+Dhow-building is a centre piece of intangible cultural heritage (ICH), a local skill and historical knowledge passed through bloodlines.
+This is the essence of Ocean Literacy: an innate understanding of how the sea influences us and how we, in turn, influence the shore.
 "The port speaks of speed," he told me, "but the wood speaks of time."
 As the industrial noise grows, the melodic craftsmanship that guided Swahili trade for centuries risks becoming a silent ghost.

 In the traditional Islamic community of Lamu, gender roles are as defined as the monsoon winds.
 In the public square, the sea is often a male domain, yet my thesis led me to the informal marketplaces where women like Mama Fatuma trade sun-dried fish.
 Her knowledge of the lunar cycles and the best estuaries for fingerlings is a vital, yet overlooked, form of maritime wisdom.
 These women are the primary conduits of the stories and social practices that define the coast.
 They fear that a "masculine" economy prioritising heavy industrial labour will displace the delicate, heritage-based roles that have allowed women to anchor their families for generations.
 If we do not actively centre gender in these development spectra, the port may be full of ships, but the community will be empty of its history.